 Revisiting crisis management and incident response plans to identify whether the plan can be executed by a remote workforce.
 Key personnel may be off-site or unavailable for the duration of the outbreak.
 Companies should test, through tabletop exercise simulations, whether they are prepared to respond to a serious incident on that basis.

 Opening lines of communication with cybersecurity vendors to address any foreseen impacts of COVID-19 on their ability to provide critical support in the event of a cybersecurity incident.

 Staying Informed and Complying with Applicable Laws

 Tools that organizations can use to stay current on cyber-related threats include subscriptions to, for example, the U.S. Cybersecurity and Infrastructure Security Agency (“CISA”) alert service, guidance from information sharing and analysis sectors that cover your company’s industry sector, and threat intelligence feeds from cybersecurity companies.

-As discussions related to personal health continue to take place during this outbreak, particularly between employees and employers, organizations must ensure that communications involving employee protected health information is handled pursuant to applicable privacy laws as we described in further detail
+As discussions related to personal health continue to take place during this outbreak, particularly between employees and employers, organizations must ensure that communications involving employee protected health information is handled pursuant to applicable privacy laws as we described in further detail here.

 It is unclear when we will all be back in the office.
 We need to secure the new working environment we will all be operating in for the foreseeable future; regulators are expecting it, and hackers are only accelerating their efforts to take advantage.